Locally Stable Marriage with Strict Preferences: Introduction

-A central assumption in stable marriage is that every player knows all players it can match to.
-In reality, however, players often have limited information about their matching possibilities.
-For instance, in a large society we would not expect a man to match up with any other woman immediately.
-Instead, there exist restrictions in terms of knowledge and information that allow some pairs to match up directly, while others would have to get to know each other first before being able to start a relationship.
-We incorporate this aspect by assuming that players are embedded in a fixed network of \emph{links}.
-Links represent an enduring knowledge relation that is not primarily under the control of the players.
-Depending on the interpretation, links could represent, e.g., family, neighbor, colleague or teammate relations.
-Each player strives to build one \emph{matching edge} to a partner.
-The set of links and edges defines a dynamic information structure based on \emph{triadic closure}, a standard idea in social network theory: If two players have a common friend, they are likely to meet and learn about each other.
-Translated into our model this implies that each player can match to partners in its 2-hop neighborhood of the network of matching edges and links.
-Then, a \emph{local blocking pair} is a blocking pair of players that are at hop distance at most 2 in the network.
-Consequently, a \emph{locally stable matching} is a stable matching without local blocking pairs.
+We incorporate this aspect of local information by assuming that agents are embedded in a fixed network of \emph{links} $L$.
+Links represent an enduring knowledge relation that is not primarily under the control of the agents.
+Depending on the interpretation, links could represent, e.g., family, neighbor, co-worker or teammate relations.
+Each agent strives to build one \emph{matching edge} to a partner.
+The set of links and edges defines a dynamic information structure based on \emph{triadic closure}, a standard idea in social network theory: If two agents have a common friend, they are likely to meet and learn about each other.
+Translated into our model this implies that each agent can match to partners in its 2-hop neighborhood of the network of matching edges and links.
+To clarify our discussion, we present a formal definition here.
+For more preliminaries and details on the model see Section~\ref{sec:model}.

+\begin{defi}[Locally Stable Matching] We denote by $V$ the set of agents, and $E \subset V \times V$ the set of possible matching edges.
+A \emph{local blocking pair} of matching $M$ is a blocking pair $\{u,v\} \in E$ of agents $u,v \in V$ which are at hop distance at most 2 in the network $G=(V,M\cup L)$.
+Consequently, a \emph{locally stable matching} is a stable matching without local blocking pairs. \end{defi}

 Local blocking pairs are a subset of blocking pairs.
-In turn, every stable matching is a locally stable matching, because it allows no (local or global) blocking pairs.
+This implies that every stable matching is a locally stable matching, because it allows no (local or global) blocking pairs.
 Thus, one might be tempted to think that locally stable matchings are easier to find and/or reach using distributed dynamics than ordinary stable matchings.
 In contrast, we show in this paper that locally stable matchings have a rich structure and can behave quite differently than ordinary stable matchings.
-Our study of locally stable matching with general preferences significantly extends recent work on the special case of correlated or weighted matching~\cite{Hoefer11}, in which preferences are determined by benefits for each matching edge.
+Our study of locally stable matching with general strict preferences significantly extends recent work on the special case of correlated preferences~\cite{Hoefer13,HoeferW14,HoeferVW15}, in which preferences are determined by benefits for each matching edge.